-Victim was intervener assisting crime victim: CME/LE_IntervenerAssistingVictim
+5.6.5 Victim was intervener assisting crime victim: CME/LE_IntervenerAssistingVictim

-Definition: An intervener other than a law enforcement officer was killed while assisting a crime victim
+An intervener other than a law enforcement officer was killed while assisting a crime victim

-Discussion: The victim was attempting to assist a crime victim at the time of the incident (e.g., the victim tries to stop a fight and is killed or the victim tries to stop a robbery and is killed).
+The victim was attempting to assist a crime victim at the time of the incident (e.g., the victim tries to stop a fight and is killed or the victim tries to stop a robbery and is killed).
 Also code the crime in which the victim was intervening (e.g., assault/homicide, robbery, or burglary) and whether it was in progress.
 Also code: Code the precipitating event that led to the killing under the "Precipitating crime," "Nature of the crime," and "Crime in progress" variables, if available.

-Victim used weapon: CME/LE_VictimUsedWeapon
+5.6.6 Victim used weapon: CME/LE_VictimUsedWeapon

-Definition: The victim used a weapon during the course of the incident
+The victim used a weapon during the course of the incident

-Discussion: Code as "Yes" if the victim was armed with a weapon such as a gun, knife, or blunt instrument and used the weapon either to attack or to defend against the suspect or another person during the incident.
+Code as "Yes" if the victim was armed with a weapon such as a gun, knife, or blunt instrument and used the weapon either to attack or to defend against the suspect or another person during the incident.

-- Do not endorse for victims who resisted an attacker by kicking, punching, etc., without wielding some kind of object as a weapon. - Please also code this variable as "Yes" when a person made an attempt to use a weapon.
+- Any object that could be reasonably perceived as life-threatening that is used to threaten, harm, or kill another person could be coded as a weapon (e.g., a victim/suspect being pursued by law enforcement intentionally used a motor vehicle to hit and kill a law enforcement officer, and then was subsequently shot by other officers). - Do not endorse for victims who resisted an attacker by kicking, punching, etc., without wielding some kind of object as a weapon. - Please also code this variable as "Yes" when a person made an attempt to use a weapon.
 For example, if a person made an attempt to pull a gun, but did not actually fire a round. - An unloaded, inoperable, or fake weapon (such as a realistic-looking toy) that is used by the victim to threaten or defend against attack should be coded as "Yes."

-Mercy killing: CME/LE_MercyKilling
+5.6.7 Mercy killing: CME/LE_MercyKilling

-Definition: victim was killed, at the victim's request, out of compassion in order to end his or her pain or distress
+Victim was killed, at the victim's request, out of compassion in order to end his or her pain or distress

-Discussion: The suspect acted to bring about immediate death allegedly in a painless way and based on a clear indication that the dying person wished to die because of a terminal or hopeless disease or condition.
+The suspect acted to bring about immediate death allegedly in a painless way and based on a clear indication that the dying person wished to die because of a terminal or hopeless disease or condition.